Water Safety Month: Take precautions before entering water

 Nationwide, according to the National Drowning Prevention Alliance, drowning is the single leading cause of death of children ages 1-4.

-The National Water Safety Month of May and the International Water Safety day observed on Monday, May 15, was created to build awareness and help prevent further deaths and injuries.
+The National Water Safety Month of May and the International Water Safety day was observed on Monday, May 15.
+It was created to build awareness and help prevent further deaths and injuries.
 The event is coordinated by the American Red Cross, National Drowning Prevention Alliance, National Recreation and Park Association and World Waterpark Association.

 Locally, the YMCA offers a variety of lessons ranging from cardio pulmonary resuscitation to swimming lessons.